 How to Knit a Swatch & Calculate Gauge

-Swatching and measuring your gauge is ESSENTIAL to make sure your garment fits!
-Swatching is also a great way to test yarns to make sure they will produce a fabric suitable for the garment, and to practice pattern stitches used in thet pattern.
+Swatching and calculating gauge is ESSENTIAL to make sure your garment fits!
+Swatching is also a great way to test yarns to make sure they will produce a fabric suitable for the garment, and to practice pattern stitches used in the pattern.

 Make a swatch that is at least 6” square, including the border.
 THIS IS NOT A WASTE OF TIME OR YARN!

 Most patterns use stockinette stitch for gauge measurements, but if your pattern uses a different stitch make your swatch in the stitch specified in the pattern.

 The pattern should specify how many stitches you should have in 4″.
 If it only specifies the stitches per inch, multiply that number by 4 to get the number of stitches in 4″.